Martin Iosefo

-Martin Iosefo (born January 13, 1990) is an American rugby union player who previously played several seasons with the United States national rugby sevens team.
-He now plays for the Seattle Seawolves in Major League Rugby (MLR).
+Martin Iosefo (born January 13, 1990) is an American rugby union player who currently plays for the Seattle Seawolves in Major League Rugby (MLR).
+He previously played several seasons with the United States national rugby sevens team.

 Early life

 Iosefo grew up in Wahiawa on the island of Oahu in Hawaii where he learned to play rugby.
 Between the ages of 4 and 15 he lived in Samoa with his brother and father.

 After finishing Leilehua High School in Wahiawa, he went to the University of Montana to play wide receiver in American football as a walk-on.

 Iosefo started playing rugby competitively while in Missoula, Montana with the University of Montana Jesters.
 Iosefo played with the Men's Collegiate All-Americans at the 2014 Serevi RugbyTown Sevens.

 Iosefo played with the Denver Barbarians at the 2015 Club 7s Nationals.

 Iosefo has been recognized for his size and athleticism, as well as for his hard hits at defense as a centre.